camunda/camunda/README.md

 docker-compose down
 ```

-If you need IAM running locally, you can do this by running:
+You can also run Optimize in CCSM mode by running the following command

 ```
-docker-compose -f docker-compose.iam.yml up -d
+docker-compose -f docker-compose.ccsm.yml up -d
 ```

-This will start the components of IAM, and the frontend can be access at port 9090
+This will start all the components of IAM, Elasticsearch, Zeebe, and Optimize.
+Optimize will be available at localhost:8090.

 Optimize then needs to be started in CCSM mode, and with the following environment variables:
 ```